 For many parents, automobile leases are a great way to keep driving the latest and safest cars on the market by signing a new lease every few years.
 Still, buyer’s remorse does happen even with the latest cars.

-For example, if you just found out you have a new passenger on the way and need a mini-van or discovered you need more legroom than the new car has to offer, you may be regretting that new lease.
-But once you sign on the dotted line, it’s hard (and sometimes impossible) to change your mind on the lease.
+For example, if you just found out you have a new passenger on the way and need a mini-van or discovered you need more legroom than the new car has to offer or another scenario is you find that the car has a gas leak you may be regretting that new lease.
+But once you sign on the dotted line, it’s hard (and sometimes impossible) to change your mind about the lease.